adimasmudi/coal_hauling/README.md

 Admin dashboard for Coal Hauling company that can make admin can manage all resource inside the company from vehicles, delivery management, supply chain, etc.

+# Tech stack

+This project uses Laravel with the Blade templating engine for UI rendering and AdminLTE for the admin dashboard.
+It follows a clean architecture with a service-repository pattern to separate concerns across layers, ensuring code robustness, maintainability, and scalability.

 # Feature Covered

 -   Authentication and authorization